benchristelcom/benchristelcom.github.io/log.md

 -->

+## November 16, 2024

+I now have a [/uses page](/uses) listing the hardware and software I currently use.

+The [metrics](/metrics.html) page is up to date with the latest data.
+The project to remove my dependency on web search is going well!

+Meanwhile, I am working on the [fourth beta version of OGTRTA](/conlangs/ogtrta/v0.4), a syntax framework for constructed languages.

 ## September 1, 2024: "Code Quality: Hidden Costs, Unexpected Benefits"

 I've posted a new article: ["Code Quality: Hidden Costs, Unexpected Benefits"](/posts/code-quality-costs-benefits/)